electron/electron/docs/tutorial/quick-start.md

   // and load the index.html of the app. mainWindow.loadUrl('file://' + __dirname + '/index.html');

+  // by default the window would open in the background mainWindow.focus();

   // Emitted when the window is closed. mainWindow.on('closed', function() {
     // Dereference the window object, usually you would store windows